eebio/esm/docs/src/data_format.md

 Under groups, we have key-value pairs (the name of the group is the key) with:

-* a variable called "type" that defines XXXX,
+* a variable called "type" that defines whether the group is a physical group (plates), or an experimental group (like blanks or controls),
 * a variable called "sample_IDs" that defines which samples are included in the group as an ordered list,
 * and a variable called "metadata" that may include any additional information about the group, such as whether the group was automatically defined, as is done with the "plate" groups.